PyDark/Tango/README.md

 The example above is an rough example of a Chatango Bot that connects to the specified Chatango website, logs in, and does nothing afterwards.
 You should really use the **bots.TrolltangoWebSocketClient()** class as a real-world example of how you should create your bots.

 **Note:** Be mindful of what you name your bots global instance variables.
 As overwriting key variables will cause problems.
-Refer to class: tango.WebSocketClient to view the naming conventions of its global instance variables.
+Refer to class: **tango.WebSocketClient** to view the naming conventions of its global instance variables.

+If you have any questions, please feel free to comment on this Github repository and ill respond as soon as possible.